flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-07-01-HElP-THE-GIRL-PLEASE.md

 {% include figure.html image="https://github.com/flash-forward-reviews/img/blob/main/img/HTGP5.png?raw=true" caption="" alt="" %}{:target="_blank"}

 So, again I pose the question - WHAT DOES SHE NEED HELP WITH?
 SHE’S GOT IT ALL, BABY!
 There’s nothing more this girl could possibly want for.
-“HelP THE GIRL”?
+“HElP THE GIRL”?
 She should be helping me!

 “HElP THE GIRL PLEASE” also forgot to capitalize the “L” in “HELP”, which is ironic since that’s  the very thing it is - an L.